Shadows are Bicategorical Traces: Introduction

-Though we also use $(\infty,2)$-categories in this article, we assume no prior knowledge of them.
-All the necessary theory of $(\infty,2)$-categories is reviewed in \cref{subsec:thh of enriched categories}.
+Note that $\cat$ is an example of a bicategory.
+Finally, there is a fully faithful embedding from $(1,1)$-categories into bicategories, which takes a category $\C$ to the bicategory with only identity $2$-morphisms.
+Throughout, whenever needed, we will abuse notation and not provide explicit notation for this embedding.

-We work as well with various notions of the ``category of spectra''.
-In the first part of \cref{subsec:shadows}, we consider a monoidal model category of spectra, denoted $\mathcal Sp$, e.g., symmetric spectra or orthogonal spectra \cite{mmss2001spectra}.
+In \cref{sec:traces of infty two categories}, we also use (enriched) $\infty$-categorical and particularly $(\infty,2)$-categorical formalism, which we review at the beginning of that section.
+We note here that we work with various notions of the ``category of spectra''.
+In \cref{sec:shadows}, we consider a monoidal model category of spectra, denoted $\mathcal Sp$, e.g., symmetric spectra or orthogonal spectra \cite{mmss2001spectra}.
 We denote the monoidal product on $\mathcal Sp$ by $\wedge$.
 We let $\Sp$ denote the $\infty$-category of spectra and $\Ho(\Sp)$ its homotopy category, which is equivalent to the homotopy category of the model category $\mathcal Sp$.